 At Legalaes, we provide comprehensive legal and compliance support for obtaining a CASP licence in Spain.
 Our services include company registration, preparation of regulatory documentation, development of a business plan, compliance policies, representation before the authorities and assistance in opening a bank account.
 We ensure a smooth licensing process and help your cryptocurrency business operate in full compliance with MiCA regulations.

-Regulations for Crypto license in Spain
+Regulations for CASP Licensing in Spain

 Types of CASP licensing in Spain